-Prior to BU, I was a speech-language pathologist specializing in traumatic brain injury and stroke neurorehabilitation.
+Previously, I was a speech-language pathologist specializing in traumatic brain injury and stroke neurorehabilitation at the Northeast Center for Brain Injury and Rehabilitation.
 I received my M.S. in Communication Disorders from SUNY New Paltz and my B.A. in Speech and Hearing Science from the University at Buffalo.

 When I am not working, I am spending time with my family, shooting hoops, and reading.